-Taking a sedative tablet (eq diazepam) can sometimes be useful to relax very anxious people before a general anaesthetic, but it is usually not enough on its own to relax you during a procedure.
-It takes a while to work and it can be difficult to get the right dose, as it varies between people.
+Taking a sedative tablet (eg diazepam) can sometimes be useful to relax you if you are very anxious before a general anaesthetic, but it is usually not enough on its own to relax you during a procedure.
+It takes a while to work, and the dose will vary between people.

-Please do not ask your GP to prescribe oral sedatives for you to take before you come into hospital unless you have already signed your consent form, as it can affect your thinking and judgement.
+You should not ask your GP to prescribe oral sedatives for you to take before you come into hospital, unless you have agreement from the team who will be looking after you, otherwise it may not be possible for your treatment to proceed.

-It is important that you can think clearly when you meet with your doctor to discuss the risks and benefits of your operation and procedure, and to sign a form to state that you agree to have the operation or procedure.
+It is important that you can think clearly when you meet with your doctor to discuss the benefits and risk of harm of your operation and procedure.
+You will then need to sign a form to state that you agree to have the operation or procedure.